 Do no harm

-I have learned much about making decisions on people in a prolonged disorder of consciousness from The Honourable Justice Hayden, Vice President of the Court of Protection.
+I have learned much about making decisions about people in a prolonged disorder of consciousness from The Honourable Justice Hayden, Vice President of the Court of Protection.
 This post discusses a comment made at the most recent case I attended.
-He referred, indirectly’ to the saying in the Hippocratic corpus: “‘The physician must… have two special objects in view with regard to disease, namely, to do good or to do no harm’” (from: Epidemics, book I, sect.
+He referred, indirectly’ to the saying in the Hippocratic corpus: “‘The physician must… have two special objects in view with regard to disease, namely, to do good or to do no harm’” (from Epidemics, book I, sect.
 XI) (here).
 He was referring to the risk of causing harm to patients in a prolonged disorder of consciousness, specifically by not respecting their residual autonomy and dignity.
-I will explain, suggesting that at present harm is occurring to patients in a prolonged disorder of consciousness too often.
+I will explain, suggesting that harm is occurring to patients with a prolonged disorder of consciousness too often.
+We must strive to do no harm.
+The judgement was published in November 2021.

 Update.

-Last Thursday (10th June 2021) I appeared in court, virtually, to provide an expert opinion in a case concerning a patient in a prolonged disorder of consciousness.
+Last Thursday (10th June 2021), I appeared in court virtually to provide an expert opinion concerning a patient with a prolonged disorder of consciousness.

-For any reader unaware of the state of a ‘prolonged disorder of consciousness‘, it is a much better, more accurate descriptor of states once referred to a the ‘vegetative state‘ and the ‘minimally conscious state‘.
-These two states cannot be distinguished by any valid tests. (here)
+For any reader unaware of the state of a ‘prolonged disorder of consciousness‘, it is a much better, more accurate descriptor of states once referred to as the ‘vegetative state‘ and the ‘minimally conscious state‘.
+No valid tests can distinguish these two states. (here)

 A prolonged disorder of consciousness is what it says: the patient is unconscious, in an ordinary English sense of the word, and has been in the state for some time.
 Further information about prolonged disorders of consciousness can be obtained in the introduction to the UK national guidance. (here)

 The disagreement concerned the mode of death; it may take 7-21 days to die after stopping hydration.
-However this post is not about this disagreement and how it was resolved.
-When the judgement is published, the link will be given here.
+However, this post is not about this disagreement and how it was resolved; the published judgement explains how the case ended.

 The Honourable Justice Hayden has a particular interest in prolonged disorders of consciousness.
-I have appeared before him on several occasions, and I always learn something from the experience.
+I have appeared before him several times, and I have always learned something from the experience.
+This post summarises what I have learned in three cases.

-The first time concerned a woman with multiple sclerosis.
+The first memorable experience concerned a woman with multiple sclerosis.
 The case is described here.
-When this case was heard, all cases of a potential withdrawal of hydration needed to be decided by the Court of Protection.
+When this case was heard, the Court of Protection needed to decide all cases of a potential withdrawal of hydration.

 Decisions made up to that point had followed the legal logic established in the original Bland case:

-if someone is in the vegetative state (i.e. completely unaware of himself or his environment) and if the patient was never going to get any better, then treatment was futile and could be stopped.
+if someone is in a vegetative state (i.e. completely unaware of himself or his environment) and if the patient is never going to get any better, then treatment is futile and could be stopped.
 It was not a ‘best interests’ decision (despite the Mental Capacity Act 2005).

-On the other hand if the person was deemed to be in a Minimally Conscious State, then a decision on best interests needed to be made.
-In the only case taken to court up to that point where the patient was minimally conscious, it was decided not to be in the patient’s best interests to stop medical treatment.
+On the other hand, if the person was deemed to be in a Minimally Conscious State, then a decision on best interests needed to be made.
+In the most recent case taken to court where the patient was minimally conscious, the Honourable Justice Baker decided that it was not in the patient’s best interests to stop medical treatment; the judgement is available.

-There were some clinical features which were said to mean a person was minimally conscious.
+Some clinical features were said to mean a person was minimally conscious.
 I argued, with supportive evidence, that the features did not indicate awareness at any level.
-I also pointed out that, with increasingly prolonged detail examination, more and more patients were being considered minimally conscious, patients whom ten years previously would have been labelled as being in the ‘vegetative state’.
+I also pointed out that, with increasingly prolonged detailed examination and observations, more and more patients were being considered minimally conscious, patients who ten years previously would have been labelled as being in the ‘vegetative state’.

 Justice Hayden summed my evidence up succinctly: “So what you are saying, Dr Wade, is that if the vegetative state were a club, it has become increasingly exclusive over the years.”
-The summary was so good, I used it later when publishing the evidence that unawareness is a spectrum, and cannot be divided into categories. (here)
+This summary was so good that I used it later when publishing the evidence that unawareness is a spectrum and cannot be divided into categories. (here)

-The second case was just before March 23rd 2020 (lockdown day).
-It concerned a man in a much less severe prolonged disorder of consciousness.
-He was awake, responded to external stimuli but rarely if ever showed behavioural evidence of awareness.
+The second case occurred just before March 23rd, 2020 (lockdown day).
+It concerned a man with a much less severe prolonged disorder of consciousness.
+He was awake and responded to external stimuli, but he rarely, if ever, showed behavioural evidence of awareness.
 There were some automatic behaviours.

-The dispute was largely about whether it was in his best interests to continue with gastrostomy feeding.
-People with opposing views gave evidence, mostly be telephone (it was an urgent hearing because the gastrostomy tube had failed).
+The dispute was about whether continuing with gastrostomy feeding was in his best interests.
+People with opposing views gave evidence, mostly by telephone (it was an urgent hearing because the gastrostomy tube had failed).
 As always, the Honourable Justice Hayden listened carefully to all parties.
-More importantly he explained carefully his reasoning behind the decision.
+More importantly, he carefully explained his reasoning behind the decision.

-I have found this reframing of the decision helps me.
-More importantly, it is very helpful when discussing the decision on continuing active medical treatment (not just hydration).
-It helps other team members, families and friends, and more senior hospital managers to appreciate the nature of the decision.
+This reframing of the decision helps me.
+More importantly, it is very helpful when discussing the decision to continue active medical treatment (not just hydration).
+It helps other team members, families and friends, and more senior hospital managers appreciate the decision’s nature.

 The Honourable Justice Hayden highlighted that: